daromanek/ReliaquestTask/README.txt

 NOTES:
-Use: gradlew spotlessApply to resolve any errors
+Use: gradlew spotlessApply to resolve any syntax errors gradlew api:clean gradlew api:build --info gradlew api:test --rerun-tasks

 Can get tasks by running gradlew api:tasksCan get dependencies by running gradlew api:dependencies

 TO DO:
-Separate the inner classes in RestTemplateConfig each into their own class file
+Use model mapper to convert from MockEmployee to Employee

+Create integration tests to exercise the controller and service and try to get a rate limit failure

-Need to deal with rate limit requests that will randomly choose to be enforced in the mock service I am calling Trying to get LoggingAspectTest working......last thing I tried was to test for null coming into the LoggingAspect Constructoref
+Need to deal with rate limit requests that will randomly choose to be enforced in the mock service I am calling

+Trying to get LoggingAspectTest working......last thing I tried was to test for null coming into the LoggingAspect Constructoref

 DONE:(run gradlew in D:\ReliaQuestTask\java-employee-challenge)
-Need to import RestTemplateConfig into this project Need my Controller to implement the interface - so need to deal with Employee Input (DTO??)
+Introduce aspects for retry and error handling Separate the inner classes in RestTemplateConfig each into their own class file Need to import RestTemplateConfig into this project Need my Controller to implement the interface - so need to deal with Employee Input (DTO??)
 Not seeing whether tests pass or fail using gradlew api:test or gradlew api:bootstrap - gradlew test --tests "com.example.YourTestClass"